Dnefedkin/docs/content/probe/index.md

 ---
+menu:
+    main:
+        name: "What is a Probe"
+        weight: 1
 title: "Probe"
 date: 2017-07-25T17:24:32-07:00
-weight: 20
 ---
 Cloudprober's main task is to run probes.
-A probe executes something, usually against a set of targets, to verify that the systems are working as expected.
+A probe executes something, usually against a set of targets, to verify that the systems are working as expected from consumers' point of view.
 For example, an HTTP probe executes an HTTP request against a web server to verify that the web server is available.
 Cloudprober probes run repeatedly at a configured interval and export probe results as a set of metrics.

 A probe is defined as a set of the following fields: